EBI-predocs/R_optimization_tutorial/README.md

      [parallelization][openblas].
- * Performance-critical code chunks can also be compiled into a dynamically linked [C, Fortran][dynload] or [C++][rcpp] library and then called from R. By moving those chunks to a compiled language (which means, in the easiest case, using `apply` instead of `for`) most of the execution time can be spent in compiled code.
+ * Performance-critical code chunks can also be compiled into a dynamically linked [C, Fortran][dynload] or [C++][rcpp] library and then called from R. By moving those chunks to a compiled language (which means, in the easiest case, using `apply` on a matrix instead of `for`) most of the execution time can be spent in compiled code.

 Follow ups
 ----------